vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--mount-root-dataset` *dir*
       Mount the container's root dataset to *dir* inside the container.

+    `--zfs-property` *property*=*value*
+      A ZFS property passed to the newly created dataset used as a temporary root filesystem for the container.
+Can be used multiple times.

+    `-w`, `--wait` *seconds*
+      How many seconds to wait for the container to enter state `running`.
+      Defaults to `60` seconds.
+Set to `0` to return immediately.

 `ct config reload` *ctid*
   Reload the container's configuration file from disk.
 The container has to be